sigmo2nd/creditcoin-docker/README.md

 # Creditcoin Docker

-This project is a collection of scripts for easily setting up and managing Creditcoin nodes using Docker in an **Asahi Linux** ARM-based environment.
+This project is a collection of scripts for easily setting up and managing Creditcoin nodes using Docker in an **Asahi Linux Ubuntu** environment on Apple Silicon hardware.

 ## Important!
 System Requirements

-- **Asahi Linux** ARM-based Ubuntu
+- **Asahi Linux Ubuntu** on Apple Silicon
 - Optimized for Apple Silicon Mac hardware (M1/M2)
 - Docker and Docker Compose
 - Minimum 16GB RAM (Recommended for Creditcoin nodes: 32GB)